 Ransomware shifts to Working from Home!

 If you thought even for a fleeting moment that these were problems of small to mid-sized firms, you should think again!
-Cognizant, a Fortune 500 firm was recently attacked by the Maze ransomware variant and is most likely going to see an impact on revenue and operations in the coming year, if their recent SEC filing is anything to go by.
-Their CEO Brian Humphries has said that the ransomware affected Cognizant’s select systems supporting employees’ work from home setups and the provisioning of laptops.
-Cognizant needed these systems to support their work from home capabilities for employees during the COVID-19 pandemic.
+Cognizant maze ransomware attack, a Fortune 500 firm was recently attacked by the Maze ransomware variant and is most likely going to see an impact on revenue and operations in the coming year, if their recent SEC filing is anything to go by.
+Their CEO Brian Humphries has said that the ransomware affected Cognizant’s select systems supporting employees’ work-from-home setups and the provisioning of laptops.
+Cognizant needed these systems to support their work-from-home capabilities for employees during the COVID-19 pandemic.

 The world may have taken a bit of a break due to the COVID-19 crisis, but you may rest assured that ransomware is not.
 A report that VM Ware released Mid-April stated that in March 2020, ransomware attacks increased 148% over baseline levels from February 2020 – highlighting the abominable nature of opportunistic threat actors.
 In about 19 Million attacks that happened just in Asia, Microsoft Corporate Vice-President (Cybersecurity Solutions Group) Ann Johnson said they saw at least 9,100 files with malware links in them!

-Ransomware has already proved that it can get around the best laid security defenses – and is able to do some even more facilely during the crisis.
-Experts agree that a reliable backup strategy is still the best way to defend and recover against a ransomware attack.
+Ransomware has already proved that it can get around the best-laid security defenses – and is able to do some even more facilely during the crisis.
+Experts agree that a reliable backup strategy is still the best way to defend and recover against ransomware threat.
 Having a secure and reliable backup means that you can get all your data back and not be held to ransom by a faceless attacker.

 So, while you build ‘digital empathy’ and find the middle ground between relaxing restrictions for work-from-home and being obsessive about corporate security, take the time to put a data backup solution in place.
 But not just any data backup, one that’s secure and automated.
 When your files are taken for ransom by threat actors, paying the ransom may become the only way to gain access back to your files and scarily, there have been instances where victims were unable to get their files back even after paying the ransom!
 In such scenarios, a secure backup is your best bet to gain back control of your data that’s rightfully yours.